Virtual-Universe/Virtual-Universe-External-Tools/README.md

 This repository contains tools that can be used to help make running Virtual Universe easier while enhancing the features that you can offer your users.

+The tools provided in this repository are used by the Second Galaxy Development Team on our grid and region servers for Second Galaxy!

 # Copyright and Ownership

 The Virtual Universe Open Source Project, the name Virtual Universe, the Virtual Universe logos and marks are the exclusive property of the Second Galaxy Development Team.